Checklist header

 Choose the solution that meets your long-term needs

-If you want to open the door to growth and expansion, choose an EOR.
+If you’re looking to bolster your current HR, payroll, and compliance functions while expanding your team globally, an EOR like Deel is your optimal choice.
 EORs enable you to expand across borders without worrying about local compliance or establishing local entities.
 This is especially important in the era of remote work: partnering with an EOR unlocks access to the best talent in the world, not just the best talent in your area.

 Other financial benefits of using an EOR include: